The Seacoast Covid-19 Tour

 Bright and early, we reassembled our veteran Bike The Five Boros Tour crew (Al, Janet and Jenna) and headed south.
 With the temp in the low 50's, gloves where a must.
 By the time we reached Exeter, the sun was out and it was time for a coffee break.
 Thankfully, D Square Java was open and made some great drinks.

-miles to reach our lunch stop at Green Tree Farm.
+After our break, we pushed through 11 miles to reach our lunch stop at Green Tree Farm.
 It is my wife's childhood home and is legendary for its hospitality.
 People always seemed to drop in for a cup of tea and a mint square.
 In honor of Janet's mom Nancy, we pulled out the griddle and feasted on grilled cheese sandwiches.
+With a relaxing lunch completed, we hopped back on the bikes and headed home to Durham.
+The ride logged in at 47 miles and has a few moderately challenging hills.

 Next up, and the next day, was The Kittery Lobster Roll Ride.
 This route heads north through Dover and connects to the East Coast Greenway.
 You get a chance to sample some quiet country roads and have a ton of lunch options in either Kittery or Portsmouth.
 The post-lunch leg passes through Pease and then crosses the Piscataqua River before a stretch on Route 4 back to Durham.